Our research is editorially independent but we may earn a commission for purchases made through our links.

 Set along the shores of picturesque Whitefish Lake in Flathead County, Whitefish is an outdoor adventure hub and was named one of the Top 25 Ski Towns in the World by National Geographic.
 Whitefish Mountain Resort is considered one of the very best destinations for affordable skiing on uncrowded slopes with magnificent mountain backdrops, offering great beginner terrain as well as challenges for experts.
 When the snow has melted, visitors can enjoy hiking, biking and boating as well as fantastic dining and live professional theater.
 As Glacier National Park is just a short jaunt away, Whitefish also makes a perfect base those who plan to visit.

-Tucked away in the northwestern corner of the state near the Idaho border, this little community in a valley carved by the Kootenai River at the base of the Cabinet Mountain Range, offers plenty of charms and jaw-dropping scenery.
-While it was once a mining mecca, today this town of less than 3,000 is popular for its numerous scenic attractions, including Ross Creek, a preserve of ancient Western Red Cedar Trees, Libby Dam, the Kootenai River and Kootenai Falls, the largest undammed falls in Montana, as well as the chance to camp in its many campgrounds and enjoy an abundance of skiing options.
+Tucked away in the northwestern corner of the state near the Idaho border, this little community in a valley carved by the Kootenai River at the base of the Cabinet Mountain Range offers plenty of charms and jaw-dropping scenery.
+While it was once a mining mecca, today this town of less than 3,000 is popular for its numerous scenic attractions.
+Visit Ross Creek, a preserve of ancient Western Red Cedar Trees or Libby Dam, the Kootenai River and Kootenai Falls, the largest undammed falls in Montana.
+You can also camp in its many campgrounds and enjoy an abundance of skiing options.
 One of the most amazing views can be had by taking a stroll across the swinging bridge that sits above the falls.

 The entire town of Fort Benton is a National Historic Landmark, it has such a rich history.
 The “birthplace of Montana,” it was founded on the courage and hard labor of the thousands that came to explore and seek a better future.
 You’ll see its history on display throughout, particularly in the Heritage Complex which sits on the banks of the Missouri River, where the old fort shares space with a variety of other museums.
 By walking along the historic steamboat levee, you’ll see outdoor art displays, and in the historic district, you’ll find the past seamlessly merging with the present in its theaters, shops, art galleries and outstanding eateries.

 Hamilton is the hub of the beautiful Bitterroot Valley, located an hour south of Missoula.
-This bustling, charming community not only offers stunning scenery, but it boasts an emerging arts scene with live music, local theater and a happening downtown.
+This bustling, charming community not only offers stunning scenery, but it boasts an emerging art scene with live music, local theater and a happening downtown.
 It also hosts a number of fun annual events, like Daly Days, which celebrates the city’s founder and one of the state’s original Copper Kings, as well as the Ravalli County Fair and a Microbrew Festival.
-With vast areas of wilderness just to the west of the valley, including miles of pristine forest as well as an abundance of wildlife, and the nearby Bitterroot River, Hamilton also offers numerous outdoor activities, including great fishing, hiking, boating and mountain biking – a favorite sport with the locals due to the hundreds of miles of trails and dirt roads throughout the area.
+With vast areas of wilderness just to the west of the valley, including miles of pristine forest as well as an abundance of wildlife, and the nearby Bitterroot River, Hamilton also offers numerous outdoor activities.
+You can enjoy fishing, hiking, boating and mountain biking – a favorite sport with the locals due to the hundreds of miles of trails and dirt roads throughout the area.

 Butte lies in the heart of southwestern Montana.
 It was the largest city west of the Mississippi at the turn of the 20th century, and was often referred to as the “Richest Hill on Earth.”
 The headframes that are scattered across “The Hill,” are symbols of its proud mining heritage.
 Butte is rich in history, culture and art – all while being set in one of the state’s most breathtaking areas.
 It boasts one of the country’s largest National Historic Landmark Districts, with more than 4,000 structures around the city, and it offers trolley tours of its historic sites as well as a host of museums, like the World Museum of Mining and the Dumas Victorian Brothel Museum, located in the once notorious Venus Alley.
 Surrounded by dramatic mountain ranges, Butte also offers easy access to fantastic hiking, trout fishing, world-class golf courses, skiing, snowmobiling and even soaking in hot springs.